objcio/articles/2015-02-09-photoskit.md

 Transient asset collections are created explicitly by you from an array of `PHAsset` objects or from a `PHFetchResult` containing assets.
 This is done using the `transientAssetCollectionWithAssets(...)` and `transientAssetCollectionWithFetchResult(...)` factory methods on `PHAssetCollection`.
 The objects vended by these methods can be used just like any other `PHAssetCollection`.
 Despite that, these collections aren't saved to the user's photos library and thus aren't displayed in the Photos.app.

 Similarly to asset collections, you can create transient collection lists by using the `transientCollectionListWithXXX(...)` factory methods on `PHCollectionList`.

+This can turn out to be very useful when you need to combine results from two fetches requests.

 #Photo Metadata